Effect size: Standardized and unstandardized effect sizes

 In meta-analyses, standardized effect sizes are used as a common measure that can be calculated for different studies and then combined into an overall summary.

 Interpretation

-Whether an effect size should be interpreted as small, medium, or large depends on its substantive context and its operational definition.
-Cohen's conventional criteria small, medium, or big are near ubiquitous across many fields, although Cohen cautioned:
+The interpretation of an effect size of being small, medium, or large depends on its substantive context and its operational definition.
+Jacob Cohen suggested interpretation guidelines that are near ubiquitous across many fields.
+However, Cohen also cautioned: